skynet-ops/new-central-migrate/README.md

 ## Object names with spaces (or other unusual characters) no longer crash the run

-Confirmed live 2026-09-13: an object whose name contains a space (a perfectly normal, legitimate name — e.g. an Alias called `ashburn cppm guest appliance`) used to crash the entire run with `http.client.InvalidURL: URL can't contain control characters`.
-This happened specifically on the follow-up PUT used by the "refresh existing object" feature and by phase F's role-policy reattach, both of which build a URL by appending the object's raw name after its collection path (`.../aliases/ashburn cppm guest appliance`) — an unescaped space in a URL path is invalid and the underlying `http.client` library raises instead of just sending a bad request.
+Confirmed live 2026-09-13: an object whose name contains a space (a perfectly normal, legitimate name — e.g. an Alias called `server cppm appliance`) used to crash the entire run with `http.client.InvalidURL: URL can't contain control characters`.
+This happened specifically on the follow-up PUT used by the "refresh existing object" feature and by phase F's role-policy reattach, both of which build a URL by appending the object's raw name after its collection path (`.../aliases/server cppm appliance`) — an unescaped space in a URL path is invalid and the underlying `http.client` library raises instead of just sending a bad request.

-Fixed by percent-encoding every object name used this way before it goes into a URL, so `ashburn cppm guest appliance` now correctly becomes `ashburn%20cppm%20guest%20appliance` in the actual HTTP request line.
+Fixed by percent-encoding every object name used this way before it goes into a URL, so `server cppm appliance` now correctly becomes `server%20cppm%20appliance` in the actual HTTP request line.
 As a second line of defense, `api_call()` also now catches any exception type at all (not just network timeouts) and turns it into a normal `ERR` for that one object instead of ever letting the whole run die again — so even an